Rahix/tbot/doc/getting-started.rst

                 name = lh.exec0("uname", "-n")
                 tbot.log.message(f"Hello {name}!")

 Calling other testcases is just as easy as calling a python function.
 From your perspective, a testcase *is* just a python function.
 If you want to call testcases from other files, import them like you would with a python module.

 TBot contains a library of testcases for common tasks that you can make use of.
-Take a look at ``tbot.tc``.
+Take a look at :mod:`tbot.tc`.

 Machine Interaction